Henry Havelock: India

 Seeing no prospect of active service, he resolved to go to India, and at the end of 1822 transferred into the 13th (1st Somersetshire) Regiment (Light Infantry), then commanded by Major Robert Sale, and embarked on the General Kyd in January 1823 for India.
 Before embarkation he studied the Persian and Hindustani languages with success under John Borthwick Gilchrist.
 During the voyage a brother officer, Lieutenant James Gardner, awakened in Havelock religious convictions which had slumbered since his mother's death, but henceforth became the guiding principle of his life.

-Havelock served with distinction in the First Anglo-Burmese War (1824–1826), after which he returned to England and married Hannah Shepherd Marshman, the daughter of eminent Christian missionaries Dr and Mrs Joshua Marshman.
+Havelock served with distinction in the First Anglo-Burmese War (1824–1826), after which he returned to England and married Hannah Shepherd Marshman, the daughter of eminent Christian missionaries Dr Joshua Marshman and Mrs Hannah Marshman.
 At about the same time he became a Baptist, being baptized by John Mack at Serampore.
 He introduced some of his new family's missionary ideas to the army and began the distribution of bibles to all soldiers.
 He also introduced all-rank bible study classes and established the first non-church services for military personnel.